History of the Arab Socialist Ba'ath Party – Syria Region: 10th Regional Congress: 2005–2024

-Syrian Civil War: 2011–present
+Syrian Civil War: 2011–2024

 According to foreign analysts the Ba'ath Party has played a minor role in the Syrian Civil War, becoming more of a symbolic force in the Assad's government fight to stay in power.
 In areas Ba'ath Party institutions have all but collapsed, the authorities have responded by establishing state institutions to take their place, leaving party cadres in certain places leaderless.
 According to Souhaïl Belhadj, the author of The Syria of Bashar Al-Asad – Anatomy of an Authoritarian Regime (Belin Publisher: La Syrie de Bashar al-Asad.
 Anatomie d'un régime authoritaire) "The Regional Command’s loss of influence has spread to lower levels of government as well.
 Today, apart from the party branch of the security forces, all branches of the Baath, whether at the governorate or district level, are nonoperational.
 They are no longer able to lead the political process, report to the Regional Command concerning the situation on the ground, or provide economic and social information.
 In addition, Regional Command leaders witnessed the alienation, and indeed defection, of branch secretaries—the Baath Party’s most senior representatives in the provinces."
 Former Ba'ath officials who have defected have claimed that up to half of the 2.5 million members (a figure dating before the Syrian civil war) have left the party.
 The party's headquarters in Homs and Deraa have been destroyed.
 While the remnants of the provincial-level tier of the Ba'ath Party structure still remains intact, the district-level has progressively fallen apart, and will continue to do so.
 The municipal councils, which are controlled by Ba'ath majority representation, "are in a state of total disarray."
 To take on example of the party's deterioration, when the Deraa branch asked 3,000–4,000 party cadres to hold a political rally in support of the Assad government, less than 100 people showed up.
 This resulted in the branch secretary being forced to "hold a modest meeting instead."

 The Regional Command is not in control of the country's civil service anymore, having lost that position to the military and the security forces.
 While its supposed to be in charge of setting policy on how to deal with the civil war, it has been relegated to a subordinate role.
 The Central Committee and the Military Bureau have suffered the same faith.
 After holding several grassroots election to elect the delegates to the 11th Regional Congress, the congress, because of the civil war, was postponed indefinitely in February 2012.